Reflections on other aspects dealt with by Raffaello and Mondrian

 Asymmetry prevails in Broadway Boogie Woogie because modern thought no longer claims to embrace and enclose the natural universe as a whole, but rather to understand it in parts and pieces from within through scientific observation and experimentation.

-As mentioned, the symmetrical sequences that arise along the lines are a symbol of human thought (finite and measurable space) that emerges for short stretches from the natural universe (the infinite lines).
-If in Raffaello’s time through a general symmetry of the whole composition human thought tended to enclose nature once and for all, in Mondrian’s time human thought tends to capture only more or less extended sections of the natural totality (the symmetrical sequences).
+As mentioned, the symmetrical sequences that arise along the lines are a symbol of human thought (finite and measurable space) that emerges for short stretches from an asymmetrical natural universe (the infinite lines).
+If in Raffaello’s time a general symmetry of the whole composition tended to enclose nature once and for all, in Mondrian’s time human thought tends to capture only more or less extended sections of the natural totality (the symmetrical sequences along the lines).

 The endless lines (suggesting the totality) become finite symmetrical sequences while the lines never stop continuing.
 This means that in our time human thought (the symmetrical sequences) is generated by nature (the endless lines) and then returns to it.
 What Mondrian called “the spiritual”, is generated by what Mondrian called “the natural”.
 These are one and the same “thing”.

 The natural and the spiritual, unity and multiplicity appear to be opposites and irreconcilable if considered from a static point of view but reveal equivalence becoming parts of a same dynamic process if thought of in a dynamic way as we see in Broadway Boogie Woogie where opposites unite through a sequence that transforms one aspect into its opposite and vice versa.
 To give an example: black and white are opposites.
 Between black and white there is an infinite range of grays and if we could really contemplate every single infinitesimal degree of that range, white would progressively become black.